agoda-com/standards-c-sharp/docs/logging/README.md

 - The conditional is actionable by the user, in that they might be able to manually retry (even if it's just hitting F5)
 - All errors should be investigated, sooner rather than later.
 - If persistent, a war room may be called.
-- Anything hitting the global exception handler should be an error.
-(404s are not exceptions.)
+- Anything hitting the global exception handler in the 5xx response code range should be an error.
 - eg: "Timed out 5/5 times from PAPI.
 Showing user 'Try Again' message."

 #### Fatal